The Medical School,

 The medical school where my department is based is one of the best in UK.
 This combined with the guest lecturers from the best academics and researchers in their respective fields made University of Sheffield my best choice for pursuing my master’s degree.

 My understanding of the molecular mechanisms of various diseases and disorders combined with the knowledge of emerging technologies in medicine would enable me to improve the understanding of various disease which would help in development of novel therapies in the field of medicine.

 A 2:1 degree with a substantial element of human or animal biology.
-We also welcome medical graduates, post-third year intercalating medical students and graduates in other scientific subjects such as biotechnology.
+Medical students can intercalate after completion of three years of their medical degree.
+We also welcome medical graduates and graduates in other scientific subjects such as biotechnology.

 English language requirements

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.